 Dogs often chew on things they shouldn’t such as shoes, bags, and furniture.
 This destructive chewing can be solved with training and the help of some delicious treats!

-So why do some dogs chew on furniture, shoes, and other inedible things?
+Why do some dogs chew on furniture, shoes, and other inedible things?

-What can they chew?
+What can dogs chew?

 Dental chews aren’t limited to bully sticks.
 There are many other options available at BestBullySticks.com to suit individual dogs’ size, age, and diet.

 For more dog tips and tricks, visit our blog.